 The due date for your Arizona return is not the same as the due date for your federal return.
-Your Arizona return is due by April 15 even though your federal return is due on June 15.
-If you want to file your Arizona return after April 15, you must ask for a filing extension.
-You must file this request by April 15.
+Your Arizona return is due by April 18 even though your federal return is due on June 15.
+If you want to file your 2015 Arizona return after April 18, you must ask for a filing extension.

+Because April 15, 2016, is a legal holiday (Emancipation Day) you must file this request by April 18, 2016.
 Arizona will allow up to a 6-month extension.
-This will allow you to file your return by October 15, 2015.
+This will allow you to file your return by October 17, 2016.

 If you have a federal 6-month extension, you can file your Arizona return under that extension.
 If you file using your federal extension, Arizona will also allow you an extra 6 months.

 Because we will allow only 6 months, the due date for your Arizona return is not the same as the due date for your federal return.
-In this case, your Arizona return will be due by October 15 even though your federal return will not be due until December 15.
-If you file your 2014 Arizona calendar return after October 15, 2015, your return will be late.
+In this case, your Arizona return will be due by October 17, 2016, even though your federal return will not be due until December 15.
+If you file your 2015 Arizona calendar year return after October 17, 2016, your return will be late.